robertorosero/pyhtonmig/Doc/library/http.client.rst

 .. note::

-   HTTPS support is only available if the :mod:`socket` module was compiled with SSL support.
+   HTTPS support is only available if Python was compiled with SSL support (through the :mod:`ssl` module).

 The module provides the following classes: